turbot/steampipe-docs/docs/reference/config-files/plugin.md

 }
 ```

-Note that if a `connection` specifies a plugin version string that resolves to more than 1 plugin instance, `steampipe` will not be able to load the connection, as it cannot assume which plugin instance to resolve to.
+Note that if a `connection` specifies a plugin version string that resolves to more than 1 plugin instance, Steampipe will not be able to load the connection, as it cannot assume which plugin instance to resolve to.
 For example, this configuration will cause a warning and the connection will be in error:

 ```hcl
 connection "aws" {